MerginMaps/docs/src/tutorials/capturing-first-data/index.md

 Data are stored within projects.
 We'll now create a new project to save our data into.

 <MobileAppName /> offers the quickest and easiest way of creating new projects.
-Alternative methods offering much greater flexibility are introduced in later turorials.
+Alternative methods offering much greater flexibility are introduced in later tutorials.

 1. Open <MobileAppName /> on your mobile device
 2. Go to the *Home* tab of the *Projects* screen and press *Create project*: